AbdulSayyed/ghafoors-blog/content/docs/ibm-fullstack-software-devloper/02-Clound-Computing/_index.md

 ---
-title: Software Engineering
+title: Cloud Computing
 # linkTitle: What is software engineering
-nav_weight: 1
+nav_weight: 2
 ---